 Breach of Promise to Marry explores what sort of women were the real Miss Havishams and what suing for damages after a broken engagement reveals about the social values of the time.
 It was inspired by reading about two very different breach of promise cases in a Victorian newspaper.

 I now research and write books and articles and give talks.
-My key areas of interest are social history as experienced by individuals and how society is represented in fiction and in the media, past and present.
+My key areas of interest are British social history, newspapers and fiction and the media as historical sources.